 The course will be taught using multiple instructional methods.
-These methods will include lecture, group discussion, and oral presentations with an associated critical discussion.
+These methods will include lectures, group discussions, kahoots, and oral presentations with an associated critical discussion.
 Typically, course topics will be introduced in a lecture format, incorporating interpretive discussions.
-Literature discussions will utilize small group discussions, followed by classroom presentation and discussion.
+Literature discussions will utilize small group discussions, followed by classroom presentations and discussions.